Least Squares Estimation For Hierarchical Data: Confidence Interval Estimation

 After describing our implementation of Algorithm \ref{alg:est_ci} in the next subsection, we will provide a numerical experiment to assess the accuracy of these CIs in practice for our motivating use case.
 While Theorem \ref{thm:appendix:beta_tilde_is_normal} is not applicable in this use case because $\ub$ is not normally distributed, there are still reasons to be optimistic about the accuracy of the CIs output from Algorithm \ref{alg:est_ci}.
 First, as described in Section \ref{sec:setting}, the distribution of $\ub$ is closely related to the Gaussian distribution, \textit{i.e.}, it is the discrete Gaussian distribution \citep{canonne2020discrete}.
-Second, as described in Section \ref{sec:appendix:beta_tilde_is_normal}, even when $\ub$ is not normally distributed, the resulting CIs are still statistically valid asymptotically as the number of observations diverges.
+Second, as described briefly in Appendix \ref{sec:appendix:beta_tilde_is_normal}, even when $\ub$ is not normally distributed, the resulting CIs are still statistically valid asymptotically as the number of observations, \textit{i.e.}, the dimension of $\yb$ in \eqref{eq:yb_def_intro}, diverges.